ReydanxDD/CC2-1M/README.md

 Stars - This code will display a pattern according to the number inputed.

 StudentInfo - This code will ask the student info and displays it.

+Hangman - This code is for the hangman guessing game.